NelsonJTSM/pcst/README.md

-# Programming Contest Solution Verifier
+# Programming Contest Solution Tester
 A program which tests programming competition solutions

 *As of 9/14/2018:*